scools/NetworkResources/index.md

 ***

 #### [Call for Papers Journal of Research on Educational Effectiveness](https://drive.google.com/drive/folders/1PGWsQYaYGKRlzMMejQLyuusDOjs8Tryb)
 **Educational Research in a New Data Environment**.
 Deadline for submissions of full papers is **August 1, 2018**.
 Please send one-page abstracts to Jennifer Bishop (jenn@sree.org) by June 1, 2018.
 Please mention “JREE call for papers” in the subject line.
-Questions about the special issue can be addressed to Liz Stuart (estuart@jhu.edu) and sean reardon (sean.reardon@stanford.edu).
+Questions about the special issue can be addressed to Liz Stuart (estuart@jhu.edu) and Sean Reardon (sean.reardon@stanford.edu).

 ***